blowdart/idunno.Bluesky/docs/docs/posting.md

 }
 ```

 The result from creating a post contains. amongst other things, a strong reference to the new record.
-This `StrongReference` consists of an [AT URI](https://atproto.com/specs/at-uri-scheme) and a Content Identifier ([CID](https://github.com/multiformats/cid)).
+This `StrongReference` consists of an
+[AT URI](https://atproto.com/specs/at-uri-scheme) and a Content Identifier ([CID](https://github.com/multiformats/cid)).

 An AT URI is a way to reference individual records in a specific repository (every Bluesky user has their own repository).

 A CID is a way to identify the contents of a record using a fingerprint hash.

-The AT URI, or a record's complete `StrongReference` are used as a parameters in methods which deal with existing Bluesky records, for example, liking or deleting a post.
+The AT URI, or a record's complete `StrongReference` are used as a parameters in methods which deal with existing Bluesky records, for example,
+liking or deleting a post.

 ### Setting the language on a post

 Setting the post's language helps custom feeds or other services filter and parse posts.
-You can set the posts language or languages using the language argument
+You can set the posts language or languages using the language argument:

 ```c#
 await agent.Post("G'day world!", language: "en-au");